mcgillij/mcgillij.dev/content/pages/amdfan.rst

 It's available as a PyPI package and Arch User Package.

-It supports active monitoring of multiple AMD gpus, as well as applying a fan curve running as a systemd service.
+It supports active monitoring of multiple AMD GPUs, as well as applying a fan curve running as a **Systemd** service.

 Or you can use it to manually toggle fan speeds or revert to system controlled fan speeds.